thehapadev/awesome-women-web3/contributing.md

 -Try to keep entry alphabetized to help with easier reading.

-Thank you for all suggestions, and feel free to nominate a dev or tech lead!
+Thank you for all suggestions, and feel free to nominate a dev or tech lead that inspires you!

 ## Updating your PR